Reliant Arena: History

 On July 16, 2007, the arena played host to the first indoor stop on the 2007 Vans Warped Tour.

 On July 13, 2008, the arena hosted Total Nonstop Action Wrestling's Victory Road event.

 Reliant Arena became the home of the Women's National Basketball Association's Houston Comets for what proved to be their final season, 2008.

 On March 12, 2014, the arena was renamed as the NRG Arena, after the sponsor, Reliant Energy, was acquired by NRG Energy.
+The name was later changed back to Reliant Arena in August 2026.